bugladen/NadekoBot/docs/guides/Linux Guide.md

 #### Part VI - Setup, Running Nadeko and Updating with [pm2](https://github.com/Unitech/pm2/blob/master/README.md) [strongly recommended]

+**If you followed Part V and started Nadeko, make sure to exit the bot by using `.die` if it is running in your server, and/or by pressing `8` in the console to exit.**

+You may be presented with the installer main menu from Step I. If not, simply download it again as described in the following section.

 Nadeko can be run using [pm2](https://github.com/Unitech/pm2), a process manager that seamlessly handles keeping your bot up.
 Besides this, it handles disconnections and shutdowns gracefully, ensuring any leftover processes are properly killed.
 It also persists on server restart, so you can restart your server or VPS/computer and pm2 will manage the startup of your bot.
 Lastly, there is proper error logging and overall logging.
 These are just a few features of pm2, and it is a great way to run Nadeko with stability.

 ##### Setting up pm2/NodeJS for Nadeko